stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 the road, Ammi had looked back an instant at the shadowed valley of desolation so lately sheltering his ill-starred friend.
 And from that stricken, far-away spot he had seen something feebly rise, only to sink down again upon the place from which the great shapeless horror had shot into the sky.
-It was just a colour&mdash;but not any colour of our earth or heavens.
+It was just a colour--but not any colour of our earth or heavens.
 And because Ammi recognised that colour, and knew that this last faint remnant must still lurk down there in the well, he has never been quite right since.

   Ammi would never go near the place again.
 It is over half a century now since the horror happened, but he has never been there, and will be glad when the new reservoir blots it out.
 I shall be glad, too, for I do not like the way the sunlight changed colour around the mouth of that abandoned well I passed.
-I hope the water will always be very deep&mdash;but even so, I shall never drink it.
+I hope the water will always be very deep--but even so, I shall never drink it.
 I do not think I shall visit the Arkham country hereafter.
 Three of the men who had been with Ammi returned the next morning to see the ruins by daylight, but there were not any real ruins.
 Only the bricks of the chimney, the stones of the cellar, some mineral and metallic litter here and there, and the rim of that nefandous well.
-Save for Ammi&rsquo;s dead horse, which they towed away and buried, and the buggy which they shortly returned to him, everything that had ever been living had gone.
+Save for Ammi's dead horse, which they towed away and buried, and the buggy which they shortly returned to him, everything that had ever been living had gone.
 Five eldritch acres of dusty grey desert remained, nor has anything ever grown there since.
-To this day it sprawls open to the sky like a great spot eaten by acid in the woods and fields, and the few who have ever dared glimpse it in spite of the rural tales have named it &ldquo;the blasted heath&rdquo;.
+To this day it sprawls open to the sky like a great spot eaten by acid in the woods and fields, and the few who have ever dared glimpse it in spite of the rural tales have named it  "the blasted heath ".

   The rural tales are queer.
 They might be even queerer if city men and college chemists could be interested enough to analyse the water from that disused well, or the grey dust that no wind seems ever to disperse.
-Botanists, too, ought to study the stunted flora on the borders of that spot, for they might shed light on the country notion that the blight is spreading&mdash;little by little, perhaps an inch a year.
+Botanists, too, ought to study the stunted flora on the borders of that spot, for they might shed light on the country notion that the blight is spreading--little by little, perhaps an inch a year.
 People say the colour of the neighbouring herbage is not quite right in the spring, and that wild things leave queer prints in the light winter snow.
 Snow never seems quite so heavy on the blasted heath as it is elsewhere.
-Horses&mdash;the few that are left in this motor age&mdash;grow skittish in the silent valley; and hunters cannot depend on their dogs too near the splotch of greyish dust.
+Horses--the few that are left in this motor age--grow skittish in the silent valley; and hunters cannot depend on their dogs too near the splotch of greyish dust.

   They say the mental influences are very bad, too.
-Numbers went queer in the years after Nahum&rsquo;s taking, and always they lacked the power to get away.
+Numbers went queer in the years after Nahum's taking, and always they lacked the power to get away.
 Then the stronger-minded folk all left the region, and only the foreigners tried to live in the crumbling old homesteads.
 They could not stay, though; and one sometimes wonders what insight beyond ours their wild, weird stores of whispered magic have given them.
 Their dreams at night, they protest, are very